I was rather delirious with a fever when I was in Eilat.

 A few years later I came up with the idea of painting the mountains larger and folded – this is a sketch which would have the Red Sea in the V-shaped middle.
 Working large was/is a problem in the space I have, but I did manage to do these two overlapping paintings of folded watercolour paper mounted on shaped masonite that is approximately 6’x4′.

-This photo of cracked and rusting paint reminded me of the Red Sea.
+This photo of cracked and rusting paint reminded me of the Red Sea, which isn’t really red but turquoise blue – it is the mountains that surround it that are fiery red.
 For more of my paintings see Gallery of Paintings.